International

 Receive a scholarship to go abroad for one or two exchange semesters!

-IPU Berlin maintains an extensive network of partner universities around the world and would like to encourage all IPU students to spend one or even two semesters abroad as part of their studies.
+IPU Berlin maintains an extensive network of partner universities around the world and would like to encourage all IPU students to spend a semesters abroad as part of their studies.
 Studying abroad is a unique opportunity to improve your language skills and intercultural competences, to develop academically and personally, and to make new friends!

 On this page, you will find useful information on the application process as well as the financial support available under the Erasmus+ and PROMOS scholarship programs.